Mengyuan-Li1996/scRNA_view/README.md

 Please start with input your ncbi account (email) to the first code block.

-Then enter your requested PMID and related GEO entry manually
+Then enter your requested PMID and related GEO accession manually

 You can run it on google colab by this link